NethServer/docs/administrator-manual/en/mail.rst

 * the host name,
 * the component name, and the process-id of the component instance
 * a text message detailing the operation

-|product| configuration uses Rspamd as milter.
-It runs an Rspamd proxy worker in
-"self-scan" mode [#SELFSCAN]_.

 The key to track the whole SMTP transaction, including Rspamd decisions is the message ID header, or the Postfix Queue ID (QID).
 Both are available from the